erich-m/drive/README.md

 ## DRIVE LAB FASTEXPORT Project Version 0

-TODO: try creating infinite loop in scanner to run the script...
+TODO:
-    isScenarioBeginning hasBeenTrue loops the script faster than 12 Hz
+    Create summary file to count the number of data point and any other valuable information one might need for the resources